-In version 2.0 files, no termination is assumed or required for data sets (e.g., a CR or CR/LF combination is not needed to terminate a data line).
-Data in a version 2.0 file is parsed using the [Number of Ports] entry; a new frequency point is expected every 2n+1 data points, where n is the number of ports.
+In version 2.0 files, the data associated with any one frequency may be split across any number of lines or may be placed on a single line of arbitrary length.
+Data in a version 2.0 file is parsed using the [Number of Ports] entry; a new frequency point is expected every 2n+1 data points, where n is the number of ports, regardless of intervening newline characters.